awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

   The file can have any extension, but `.bak` is usually used\.

 The following parameters are optional:
-+ `@kms_master_key_arn` – The ARN for the symmetric KMS CMK to use to encrypt the item\.
++ `@kms_master_key_arn` – The ARN for the symmetric AWS KMS CMK to use to encrypt the item\.
   + You can't use the default encryption key\.
 If you use the default key, the database won't be backed up\.
-  +  If you don't specify a KMS key identifier, the backup file won't be encrypted\.
+  +  If you don't specify a AWS KMS key identifier, the backup file won't be encrypted\.
 For more information, see [Encrypting Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)\.
-  + When you specify a KMS key, client\-side encryption is used\.
+  + When you specify a AWS KMS CMK, client\-side encryption is used\.
   + Amazon RDS doesn't support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 + `@overwrite_s3_backup_file` – A value that indicates whether to overwrite an existing backup file\.
   + `0` – Doesn't overwrite an existing file\.
 This value is the default\.